Christopher Lunz

-Christopher David Lunz (Septeber 26, 1967 – September 22, 2009) was an American serial killer.
+Christopher David Lunz (September 26, 1967 – September 22, 2009) was an American serial killer.
 Convicted and sentenced to life for murdering his father in Palm Harbor, Florida, in 2003, he is best known for being a self-admitted serial killer of pedophiles and sex offenders.

-Considered to be responsible for the murder of a fugitive sex offender in North Carolina, Lunz committed suicide after killing a cellmate.
+Considered to be responsible for the murder of a fugitive sex offender in North Carolina, Lunz died by suicide after killing a cellmate.

 Early life

 Little background information is available about Lunz's early life.
 Born on September 26, 1967, in New York, he was one of two children born to David James Lunz and Laura A. Lunz.
 At his later trial, Christopher would claim that his father sexually abused him and frequently beat his mother, due to which he developed a seething hatred for pedophiles.
 However, these claims were never corroborated, and whether they are truthful remains unknown.

 As an adult, he developed an addiction to crack cocaine and was arrested for auto theft in New Jersey, for which he served three years imprisonment.
 According to his own confessions, Lunz claimed that he had almost molested a young boy and several teenage girls, but had restrained himself, apparently taking pride in that fact.
 In 1999, he moved to Sylva, North Carolina.